MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 ServerObjectManager.Spawn(boxGo);
 ```

 Once the game object is spawned using this system, state updates are sent to clients whenever the game object changes on the server.
 When Mirage destroys the game object on the server, it also destroys it on the clients.
-The server manages spawned game objects alongside all other networked game objects, so that if another client joins the game later, the server can spawn the game objects on that client.
-These spawned game objects have a unique network instance ID called “netId” that is the same on the server and clients for each game object.
-The unique network instance ID is used to route messages set across the network to game objects, and to identify game objects.
+The server manages spawned game objects alongside all other networked game objects so that if another client joins the game later, the server can spawn the game objects on that client.
+These spawned game objects have a unique network instance ID called `NetId` that is the same on the server and clients for each game object.
+The unique network instance ID is used to route messages sent across the network to game objects and to identify game objects.

 When the server spawns a game object with a Network Identity component, the game object spawned on the client has the same “state”.
 This means it is identical to the game object on the server; it has the same Transform, movement state, and (if Network Transform and SyncVars are used) synchronized variables.
 Therefore, client game objects are always up-to-date when Mirage creates them.
 This avoids issues such as game objects spawning at the wrong initial location, then reappearing at their correct position when a state update arrives.

 A game object Prefab must have a Network Identity component before trying to register it with the Network Manager.

 To register a Prefab with the Client Object Manager in the Editor, select the Network Manager game object, and in the Inspector, navigate to the Client Object Manager component.
-Click the triangle next to Spawn Prefabs to open the settings, click the plus (+) button.
+Click the triangle next to Spawn Prefabs to open the settings, and click the plus (+) button.
 Drag and drop Prefabs into the empty field to assign them to the list.
-For automatic registering click the Register all prefabs button.
+For automatic registering click the 'Register All Prefabs' button.

 :::note
-This searches entire project for prefabs / objects that have a network identity component on it and register it for you.
+This searches the entire project for prefabs/objects that have a network identity component on them and register it for you.
 :::

 ![Registered Spawnable Prefabs](/img/guides/game-objects/spawn-objects.png)